Table of Contents

 Folder/Directory Permissions:

-sudo find /var/www/example-project-name/ -type d -exec chmod 755 {} \; |
+sudo find /var/www/example-project-name/ -type d -exec chmod 755 {} \;

 Files Permissions:

-sudo find /var/www/example-project-name/ -type f -exec chmod 644 {} \; |
+sudo find /var/www/example-project-name/ -type f -exec chmod 644 {} \;

-Now we are set and secure, but how about Laravel project if you still run your project it will give same issue, because Laravel still needs read and write access to the storeate
+Now we are safe and secure, but how about Laravel project if you run your project, it will give same issue, because Laravel still needs read and write access to the `storage` and `bootstrap/cache` folder, let’s fix this.

-we can fix this by giving read and write access to web server:
+We can fix this by giving read and write access to web server:

-sudo chgrp -R www-data /var/www/example-project-name/storage /var/www/example-project-name/bootstrap/cache sudo chmod -R ug+rwx /var/www/example-project-name/storage /var/www/example-project-name/bootstrap/cache |
+cd /var/www/example-project-name/ sudo chgrp -R www-data storage bootstrap/cache sudo chmod -R ug+rwx storage bootstrap/cache

 Keep in mind to assign this access to all your further folder as per your project requirements, for example you must be having a directory where you upload images or documents.